Mount Taranaki: Access

-There are three roads leading part-way up the mountain.
-The highest is to East Egmont plateau, with a viewing platform and parking facilities for the skifield.
+There are three roads on the mountain's eastern slopes that lead part-way up the mountain with many more around the foot of the mountain that access walking tracks.
+The highest access road reaches the East Egmont plateau, with a viewing platform and parking facilities for the skifield.
 It lies at the transition between subalpine scrub and alpine herbfields.

-There are park visitor centres at North Egmont and at Dawson Falls on the southeast side.
+There are park visitor centres at North Egmont and at the waterfall Te Rere o Kapuni on the southeast side.

 The eastern side from Stratford leads to the Stratford Mountain House, and the ski field.

-There is no road access on the western side.
-However, a road winds for 10 km through native bush over the saddle between Pouakai and Kaitake.
+There is poor road access on the western side beyond the bush line.
+However, a road winds for 10 km through native bush over the saddle between Pouākai and Kaitake.
 Near the top of this road is the renowned Pukeiti Trust rhododendron garden.

 Transmitter

-The Mount Egmont transmitter is the main television and FM radio transmitter for the Taranaki region.
+The Mount Taranaki transmitter is the main television and FM radio transmitter for the Taranaki region.
 It is located on the north-eastern slope of the mountain adjacent to Tahurangi Lodge.
 The first transmitter at the site was commissioned by the New Zealand Broadcasting Corporation (NZBC) in 1966 to relay Wellington's WNTV1 channel (now part of TVNZ 1).